When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

-Surfshark vs. ExpressVPN 2024
+Surfshark vs. ExpressVPN 2025

 Surfshark and ExpressVPN are two of the best VPN services on the market today.
 Each of them offers fast speeds, excellent security, and a variety of privacy-enhancing features.
 They’re both reliable and trusted, but which one is best for you?
-Luckily, we’ve created this comprehensive VPN comparison to help you address this question and make an informed decision.
+We’ve created this comprehensive VPN comparison to help you address this question and make an informed decision.

 ExpressVPN, operating in the British Virgin Islands, is a frontrunner in the VPN industry, praised for its commitment to a strict no-logs policy.
 Consistently delivering lightning-fast connection speeds, it's ideal for seamless streaming, browsing, gaming, and even downloading large files.